pasqal-io/qoolqit/docs/fundamentals/quantum_program.md

 ## Drives

-The `Drive` is a collection of amplitude and detuning waveforms, plus and optional phase, fully specifying the drive Hamiltonian, as described in the [QoolQit model](../get_started/qoolqit_model.md#qoolqit-model) page.
+The `Drive` is a collection of amplitude and detuning waveforms, plus an optional phase, fully specifying the drive Hamiltonian, as described in the [QoolQit model](../get_started/qoolqit_model.md#qoolqit-model) page.
 Here is an example on how to create a drive:

 ```python exec="on" source="material-block" result="json" session="drives"